Romans 9:1

 who are Israelites (Romans 3:1), of whom the adoption and the glory and the covenants and the giving of the law and the worship and the promises.

-Paraphrase: Yes, the nation of Israel are the old covenant people of God and are highly privileged in every way.
+Paraphrase: Yes, the people of Israel are God’s old covenant people and are highly privileged.
 Consider some of these privileges:

 -